Gibi ASMR: Reception

 Gibi is considered one of YouTube's top ASMR creators.
 Her videos have been recommended by authors for Bustle, Den of Geek, Heavy.com, and Insider.
 Writing for The New York Times Magazine, Jamie Lauren Keiles called Gibi "the LeBron James of touching stuff," and wrote favorably of her genuine online persona.

 Personal life

 Gibi takes strict privacy precautions for the sake of friends and family.
 In the past, she refrained from sharing her relationship status or city of residence.
 In 2019, Gibi married her husband, Ben, whom she met at Northwestern and today manages her business affairs.
 The couple relocated in January 2020, revealing their former residence was in a suburb of Chicago.
 In November 2020, Gibi revealed her first name as Gina.

+Gibi appeared in the 2023 documentary film Another Body to recount her experiences with finding deepfake pornography of herself online.

+On July 6, 2024, Gibi revealed she was pregnant with her first child.

+On December 25, 2024, Gibi announced that she had given birth to a son.